UserIsntAvailable/StaticInjector/README.md

 }
 ```

-(NOTE: For now, the type that you want to inject should have a public parameterless constructor.)
+(NOTE: For now, the type that you want to inject should have a public/internal parameterless constructor.)

 Compile your program, and all syntax errors should disappear, once the code is generated, if not restart your IDE.